 The Hydracore 2000 Manportable is the combination of our Hydracore 2000 H size drill head, with our manportable powerpack.
 Read more…

-The Hydracore 4000 Manportable has the power of the Hydracore 4000 but in a package that can be moved on trails by men or ATVs.
-Some customers have drilled 6500 feet of N in very inaccessible sites with these machines.
+The Hydracore 5000 Manportable has the power of the Hydracore 5000 but in a multi-engine package that can be moved on trails.
 Read more…

 Underground Core Drills